Certifications / Cloud

 Understanding the VMware Classroom Requirements

-To put the situation in perspective, say you're starting an entry-level IT position.
-After a few months, you decide you're ready to expand your knowledge and further your career.
+Let's say you're starting an entry-level IT position.
+After a few months, you decide to expand your knowledge and further your career.
 You're interested in virtualization and decide VMware is the way to go.
-After reviewing this Complete VMware Certification Guide, you decide The VMware Certified Associate (VCA) is right for you.
+After reviewing the Complete VMware Certification Guide, you decide if the VMware Certified Technical Associate Data Center Virtualization certification is right for you.

-So, you begin working toward the VCA-DBT (Digital Business Transformation) certification.
-After roughly 10 weeks of using online training and home labs, you pass the exam.
-Now you are VCA-DBT certified!
+So, you begin working toward the VCTA-DCV 2024 certification.
+After weeks of using online training and home labs, you pass the exam.
+Now you are VCTA-certified!

 It seems like there might be alternatives, but information on these can be hard to sort through.
-Before you fork over the cash, you need to weigh all your options and make the decision that works for you.
+Before you fork over the cash, weigh your options and make the decision that works for you.
 In the next few sections, we'll help you do just that.

 The key takeaways here are:

-• VMware VCP certification does have a classroom requirement.
+• VMware VCP certifications do have a classroom requirement.

 • VMware classes can cost thousands of dollars.